Age Verification: Use Cases, Significance and Regulations

 Today, children can easily bypass self-check and payment card authentication procedures required to buy online products.
 Since minors themselves aren’t eligible to purchase and consume these items, they use their parent’s credit cards to authenticate payments, and that too without their consent.
 Since children are not mature enough to know about an authentic platform, they often end up handing their details to a potential fraudster through an imposter website, which leads to a credit card or card-not-found fraud.

-On average, chargeback fraud costs will account for 25 billion US dollars by the year 2025, according to Precognitive.
 In the world of digital transactions, credits cards are common these days.
 Online scammers use them as a source to carry out chargeback fraud which results in a hefty loss to digital businesses.
 In this type of crime, the fraudster buys online products, uses them for some time and then claims a refund against them.
 The bank then requests the relevant service provider to issue a refund to the customer.

 A similar type of chargeback happens when parents claim their child did an online purchase without their consent.
 Not to be confused with a false claim fraud, this is a genuine reversal request, but it equally affects the business in terms of loss.
 Proper age verification checks at e-commerce platforms can prevent minors from buying age-exclusive products, and eventually reduce chargebacks for an enterprise.